Poynter Institute: Election integrity and COVID-19

-In January 2020, having received funding from Facebook, the Poynter Institute was able to expand the MediaWise Programme with a national media literacy program called MediaWise Voter project (#MVP) to reach 2 million American first-time voter college students, helping them to be better prepared and informed for the 2020 elections.
+In 2020, after receiving funding from Facebook, the Poynter Institute expanded the MediaWise program with a national media literacy program called MediaWise Voter project (#MVP).
+Its goal was to reach two million American college students who were first-time voters, helping them to be better prepared and informed for the 2020 elections.

-The Poynter Institute received $737,400 in federal loans from the Paycheck Protection Program during the COVID-19 pandemic.
+Poynter received $737,400 in federal loans from the Paycheck Protection Program during the COVID-19 pandemic.
 President Neil Brown noted that this was not the first time the institute received government funding, noting past training contracts with Voice of America.

-Organization

-Funding

-As a 501(c)(3) nonprofit organization, Poynter receives funding from corporations, philanthropic organizations and government agencies.
-Major donors since 2015 include:

-Poynter provides media training for media and communications organizations.
-Clients include the American Society of Business Publication Editors, Community Newspaper Holdings, Corporation for Public Broadcasting, Danish School of Media and Journalism, Google, Media24, National Public Radio, NBC News, Newsweek, Penske Media Corporation, Pinellas County School District, Raliance, Tegna, United States Agency for Global Media, University of South Florida St. Petersburg, USA Today, and the Washington Post.